James Shields (baseball): Tampa Bay Devil Rays/Rays

 In 2009, Shields was the Opening Day starter for the Rays.
 The Rays fell, 5–3, to the Red Sox, in an ALCS rematch.
-On August 3, Shields had a no-hitter going into the 8th inning against the Kansas City Royals.
+On August 3, Shields had a no-hitter going into the eighth inning against the Kansas City Royals.
 It was broken up by Royals catcher John Buck.
 Shields finished the 2009 season at 11–12 with 4.14 ERA in 33 starts.

-On August 7, 2010, Shields gave up 6 home runs to the Toronto Blue Jays (2 by Aaron Hill, and 1 by Edwin Encarnación, Adam Lind, José Bautista, and J. P. Arencibia), tying a modern-day record of home runs allowed in one game.
-Arencibia's home run was the first of his career, hit in his first at-bat off Shields' first pitch.
+On August 7, 2010, Shields gave up six home runs to the Toronto Blue Jays (two by Aaron Hill, and one by Edwin Encarnación, Adam Lind, José Bautista, and J. P. Arencibia), tying a modern-day record of home runs allowed in one game.
+Arencibia's home run was the first of his career, hit in his first at-bat off Shields's first pitch.
 Shields finished the 2010 season at 13–15 with a 5.18 ERA, which was the fourth-highest among qualifying starting pitchers.
 He led the majors with 246 hits and 117 earned runs allowed.

 Shields was selected as an All-Star for the first time in his Major League career in 2011.
 He was named the 2011 Tampa Bay Rays team MVP by the Tampa Bay chapter of the Baseball Writers' Association of America, compiling a 16–12 win–loss record, 2.82 ERA, a career-high 225 strikeouts, and a team-record 11 complete games.
 The 11 complete games earned him the nickname "Complete Game James" among fans and local media.
 Shields also finished 3rd in the American League Cy Young voting.

 Despite continued success on the mound in 2012, Shields did not receive much run support from the Rays and finished the season with a record of 15-10 and a 3.52 ERA.
 During his final start of the season on October 2, he pitched a complete game against the Baltimore Orioles, setting a franchise record with 15 strikeouts.
 Despite only giving up two hits, Shields took the loss as the Orioles won the game 1–0, with the deciding run coming off a home run by Chris Davis.